 - The patient receives medication to make them relaxed, drowsy and numbed to pain.

 - As the patient rests on his or her side, the surgeon feeds a thin surgical instrument with a small camera on the end through the large intestine, which sends detailed images of the colon onto a monitor in the operating room.

 - If the surgeon sees a polyp or other suspicious-looking tissue, removal of the colon polyp is performed with a wire snare or gentle electrical current.
 The removed polyp is then sent to a lab for testing.

 A polypectomy usually takes about 30 to 60 minutes to complete.
 Prior to the polypectomy procedure, the patient will be asked to clean out their system with an enema, a laxative or a liquid diet to ensure the surgeon has a clear view of the intestines.

 Nationally Recognized Care

 The physicians at Tampa General Hospital’s Endoscopy Center provide the latest advances in polyp removal, colon cancer screening and other gastrointestinal procedures.
-The expertise of our surgeons, combined with the personalized care our staff of medical professionals provides, has helped TGH earn recognition as one of America’s Best Hospitals in Gastroenterology & GI Surgery by U.S. News & World Report for 2022-23.
+The expertise of our surgeons, combined with the personalized care our staff of medical professionals provides, has helped TGH earn recognition as Top 20 in the Nation and the Highest-Ranked Hospital in Florida for Gastroenterology & GI Surgery by U.S. News & World Report 2023-24.

 If you would like to consult with a TGH gastroenterologist regarding a gastrointestinal issue, or if screening procedures have indicated you may need a polypectomy, please call 1-800-822-3627 or use our online Physician Finder.